Andrew Thomas Greeley and Grace McNichols Greeley Professor of Catholic Studies and Professor of the Philosophy of Religions and Theology

 Member of the Accademia dei Lincei, Rome, 2010

 Jean-Luc Marion studies both the history of modern philosophy and contemporary phenomenology.
-In the former field, he has published several books on Descartes' ontology, rational theology, and metaphysics, focusing especially on medieval sources and using modern patterns of interpretation (e.g., On Descartes' Metaphysical Prism, or Cartesian Questions and Further Cartesian Questions).
+In the former field, he has published several books on Descartes' ontology, rational theology, and metaphysics, focusing especially on medieval sources and using modern patterns of interpretation (e.g., On Descartes' Metaphysical Prism, Cartesian Questions, and On the Ego and on God: Further Cartesian Questions).
 In the latter field, he is pursuing a long-term inquiry into the question of God, as in The Idol and Distance and God Without Being.
-Finally, he initiated a phenomenology of givenness in Reduction and Givenness, which was further developed in Being Given: An Essay on the Phenomenology of Givenness and In Excess: Studies on Saturated Phenomena, or The Erotic Phenomenon.
+Finally, he initiated a phenomenology of givenness in Reduction and Givenness, which was further developed in Being Given: An Essay on the Phenomenology of Givenness and In Excess: Studies on Saturated Phenomena, and in The Erotic Phenomenon.
 In a more theological style, he has recently published Au lieu de soi.
-L’approche de saint Augustin (first edition, 2008; second edition, 2009; English translation forthcoming).
+L’approche de saint Augustin (first edition, 2008; second edition, 2009; English translation 2012).
 He is currently working on a last study devoted to deconstructing the myth of Cartesian dualism, Sur la pensée passive de Descartes.

 Professor Marion has also worked in the areas of Greek and Latin patristics; the history of medieval and modern philosophy; aesthetics; and constructive theology.
 He is now working on the issue of Revelation.